jfvh/bash-git-tools/README.md

 # bash-git-tools
-some aliasses and functions that can be included in the bash profile, for a higher productivity when working with git
+Some aliasses and functions that can be included in the bash profile, for a higher productivity when working with git.